 Cool, so you’re ready to repost some content on Instagram, but which photos should you share?

-It’s important to ensure you have a strategy in place when it comes to reposting and also an idea on how the content you repost fits into your wider Instagram strategy.
-A few factors it’s important to think about include:
+It’s important to ensure you have a strategy in place when it comes to reposting and also an idea of how the content you repost fits into your wider Instagram strategy.
+There are a few factors to think about before you hit “share post.”

 When it comes to sharing images from other Instagram accounts, think about your brand’s style of composition and whether each image fits in here.
 For example, if all of your images feature a solid background, it might not fit in with your visual style to repost an image with a textured background.

-Many brands use a set color palette on Instagram and moving away from your brand style may make your reposted content feel a little out of place.
+Many brands use a set color palette or aesthetic on Instagram, and moving away from your brand style may make your reposted content feel a little out of place.
 For example, Everlane tends to use a soft palette made up mostly of neutrals with the occasional pop of bright color:

-If Everlane were to repost an image with a bright, vibrant color scheme it wouldn’t feel aligned with Everlane’s brand.
+If Everlane were to repost an image with a busy, saturated color scheme, it wouldn’t feel aligned with their brand.

-Before reposting anything, we’ll ensure that the photo aligns with one of these three themes and helps us to execute on our strategy.
+Before reposting anything, we’ll ensure that the photo aligns with one of these three themes and helps us execute our strategy.

 3 reposting best practices